codyshepherd/lunar-rocks/docs/server_arch.md

  ## Concepts

- ### Room
+ ### Session

- A "room" is a game session, requiring at least one player and no more than two.
+ A "session" is a game session, requiring at least one player and no more than two.

  The game is defined as two instrument voices specifying one (or more?) of twelve pitches to play on each of eight beats in an infinite loop.
 Each board consists of exactly two instruments.
-One instrument may be silent if only one player is present in the Room.
+One instrument may be silent if only one player is present in the session.

- Players view the room and manipulate its state ("config") through the web client.
+ Players view the session and manipulate its state ("config") through the web client.

- A room must have one player.
-If the only player to a room leaves, the room is destroyed by the server.
+ A session must have one player.
+If the only player in a session leaves, the session is destroyed by the server.

  ### Player